GMoE: Empowering LLMs Fine-Tuning via MoE Graph Collaboration: Experiments

 \subsection{Main Results}

-We compare the performance of different MoE methods from three aspects, i.e., \textbf{Accuracy}, \textbf{Stability}, and \textbf{Efficiency}, to make comprehensive evaluations.
-The results on four datasets with three different base LLMs are shown in Table~\ref{tab:result} and Fig.~\ref{fig:scatter}.
-We repeat each experiment under five different random seeds, and report the mean value of the model accuracy.
-The standard deviation of each model is used to measure the stability of method.
-The efficiency is evaluated by the size of learning parameters in the fine-tuning process of LLMs.
+We make comprehensive evaluations of different MoE methods from both \textbf{Accuracy} and \textbf{Stability} evaluations.
+We repeat each experiment under five different random seeds, and report the mean value of accuracy.
+The standard deviation of each model is used to measure the stability of different models.
+As shown in Table~\ref{tab:result}.
+The smaller the standard deviation, the greater the stability of the model.
+We can see that: